reillychase/CUCM-AXL-Python-Phone-Model-ID-Dictionary/README.md

-# Create a Python dictionary of Cisco device IDs and model names
+# CUCM AXL: Create a Python dictionary of Cisco device IDs and model names

 If you need to turn this https://communities.cisco.com/docs/DOC-46061 into a repeatable Python dictionary, this is the script for you!